gdw-workshop/2019_GDW_Workshop/exercises/command_line_tutorial_part2.md

 #### PATH

-The PATH has a special meaning in unix environments.
+The (upper case) PATH has a special meaning in unix environments.
 The PATH is a list of directories where the shell will look for commands.
 If you didn't have the PATH, you'd always have to type the full path (absolute or relative) of a command to run it, which would be annoying.

 PATH is what's called an [environmental variable](https://en.wikipedia.org/wiki/Environment_variable).
 Here are two ways to find your PATH:

 - Run the `env` command in the terminal to show all the environmental variables.
-Do you see your $PATH?
+Do you see your PATH?
 - Run `echo $PATH` in your terminal.

 Can you recognize what other environmental variables mean?